willy836/exercise-repo/README.md

 # practice

-This is a detailed description of my first exercise.
+This is a detailed description of my first exercise!